-The recycling and remanufacturing of waste electrical and electronic products can not only make full-use of the added value of old products and reduce production costs, but also the carbon emission in the production process is much lower than that of direct access to resources.
+The recycling and remanufacturing of waste electrical and electronic products can not only make full use of the added value of old products and reduce production costs, but also the carbon emission in the production process is much lower than that of direct access to resources.
 Large enterprises such as Lenovo, Huawei, greenmei and TCL have successively built recycling systems.
 Veolia renewable resources obtained 14.8 tons of renewable resources from 2011 to 2020 by recycling waste electrical and electronic products, which is equivalent to reducing 240000 tons of carbon dioxide emissions.
-Therefore, it can be seen that with the closed-loop sustainable cycle process of "resources-production-consumption-renewable resources", the government can explore effective ways to solve environmental pollution problems, and enterprises can reduce production costs and energy and resource consumption to enhance competitiveness [1].
+Therefore, with the help of the closed-loop sustainable cycle process of "resources production consumption renewable resources", the government can explore effective ways to solve the problem of environmental pollution, and enterprises can reduce production costs and energy and resource consumption, so as to enhance competitiveness(Xiong, 2014).